 This technology has paved the way for what we are seeing on the market these days.
 The trolling motor range is quite accessible now and they are a joy to own if you are looking for a hassle-free, low usage alternative to petrol engine outboards - much fun can be had by running one of these.
 Their limitations of course are that they are really only suited to inland cruising at very slow speeds - ideal for attaching to small fishing boats to silently approach your desired fishing spot for example.

-The original range of Barrus Shire EZ engines consisted of the EZ-6, EZ-10, & EZ-20, all available as either tiller controlled or remote controlled (an option allowing you to connect up to a steering helm position and supplied with throttle control to mount at the helm position).
-The EZ-3 came to the market in the Summer of 2020 to finish the current range off nicely.
+The original range of Barrus Shire EZ engines consisted of the EZ-6, EZ-10, & EZ-20, all available as either tiller-controlled or remote-controlled (an option allowing you to connect up to a steering helm position and supplied with throttle control to mount at the helm position).
+The EZ-3 came to the market in the Summer of 2020 to finish the current range off nicely, this has been subsequently replaced by the Barrus Shire EZ-X05.
 You can learn more about the engines and their technical specifications here:

-So, to the Summer of 2020 where we acquired a 16 foot Orkney open day boat, known as Otter Spotter, as the test-bed for the Barrus Shire EZ engines.
-EP Barrus bought along an EZ-3 and EZ-6 to mount on to Otter Spotter to demonstrate their abilities and run through the handling.
+So, in the Summer of 2020, we acquired a 16-foot Orkney open-day boat, known as Otter Spotter, as the test-bed for the Barrus Shire EZ engines.
+EP Barrus brought along an EZ-3 and EZ-6 to mount onto Otter Spotter to demonstrate their abilities and run through the handling.
 Both engines performed well and the three-speed options (ECO / Normal / Sport) provide good variations for different uses.

 Particularly impressive is the Sport mode, the short amount of time in which power is available to use is astonishing.
 However, for general usage, the ECO mode was favourable when considering the battery draw of Sport mode, and the Normal mode provides the balance between gentle cruising and access to power when required.

-We now have a showcase EZ-6 and EZ-3 available at Sheridan Marine and Otter Spotter is powered by the 50Ah Barrus EZ Lithium-ion battery.
+We now have a showcase EZ-6 and EZ-X05 available at Sheridan Marine and Otter Spotter is powered by the 50Ah Barrus EZ Lithium-ion battery.
 We will begin to have show events in the future so watch this space.
 If you are a commercial client (for example rowing teams/colleges/academies, hire boat firms, or rescue teams, etc.) then please contact us to discuss a private demonstration.
-In the not too distant future, we shall also have our electric Freeman Cruiser 23 available for showcasing too

 Of course, the age-old question of the running time for electric propulsion is still the first question we are asked.
 Now, there is no simple answer to this because it quite simply depends on your specific requirements as a mariner.
 It is dependent on: